Platform Launching Q1 2026

 TPIs invited to apply for authorisation.
 Transition period likely before full enforcement.

-Meet George response: Submit Ofgem application immediately, publish registration status, and roll out compliance dashboards to customers.
+Meet George: Submit Ofgem application immediately, publish registration status.

 Full enforcement